A Quantile-based Approach for Hyperparameter Transfer Learning: Abstract

 \section{Abstract}

 Bayesian optimization (BO) is a popular methodology to tune the hyperparameters of expensive black-box functions.
-Despite its success, standard BO focuses on a single task at a time and is not designed to leverage information from related functions, such as tuning performance metrics of the same algorithm across multiple datasets.
-In this work, we introduce a novel approach to achieve transfer learning across different \emph{datasets} as well as different \emph{metrics}.
-The main idea is to regress the mapping from hyperparameter to metric quantiles with a semi-parametric Gaussian Copula distribution, which provides robustness against different scales or outliers that can occur in different tasks.
-We introduce two methods to leverage this estimation: a Thompson sampling strategy as well as a Gaussian Copula process using such quantile estimate as a prior.
-We show that these strategies can combine the estimation of multiple metrics such as runtime and accuracy, steering the optimization toward cheaper hyperparameters for the same level of accuracy.
-Experiments on an extensive set of hyperparameter tuning tasks demonstrate significant improvements over state-of-the-art methods.
+Traditionally, BO focuses on a single task at a time and is not designed to leverage information from related functions, such as tuning performance objectives of the same algorithm across multiple datasets.
+In this work, we introduce a novel approach to achieve transfer learning across different \emph{datasets} as well as different \emph{objectives}.
+The main idea is to regress the mapping from hyperparameter to objective quantiles with a semi-parametric Gaussian Copula distribution, which provides robustness against different scales or outliers that can occur in different tasks.
+We introduce two methods to leverage this mapping: a Thompson sampling strategy as well as a Gaussian Copula process using such quantile estimate as a prior.
+We show that these strategies can combine the estimation of multiple objectives such as latency and accuracy, steering the hyperparameters optimization toward faster predictions for the same level of accuracy.
+Extensive experiments demonstrate significant improvements over state-of-the-art methods for both hyperparameter optimization and neural architecture search.